 You will notice that the HPE Design System Color guidance is different from Brand Central.
-Prioritize this HPE Design System color palette over Brand Central when identifying colors for your digital experience.
+Prioritize the below HPE Design System color palette over Brand Central when identifying colors for your app or web based experience.

 Color is a key way we express our brand.
-Using color on interface elements, how typography is presented, displaying data visualizations, and adjusting context of the experience to light and dark are just some of the ways we illustrate our brand.
+Using color on interface elements, how typography is presented, displaying data visualizations, and adjusting context of the experience to light and dark are just some of the ways we illustrate inclusive design for our app and web based experiences.

 HPE green symbolizes growth and vitality, commands attention and inspires action.
 Our green is an essential part of our brand identity and should be evident in every communication wherever possible.
 Always use the custom color specifications seen here to maintain consistency across channels and media.